energicos/AWS_Active_Directory/assignment.md

 ### 1. Objective

 The goal is to setup an Active Directory for a Microsoft Server that will be deployed at AWS.
+We want to connect AWS to an existing On Premise Microsoft Active Directory, and it's mandatory to avoid using the fully managed AD solution.
+Please use the bootstraped version of the AD and Powershell to install the features and roles.

 ### 2. Technologies to be used